Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experimental Details

 Here $(x, y)$ are the points we trying to fit, and the letters $a,b,c,d,g$ are parameters to fit the points.
 Initially, we apply the first function, which has a strong expressive ability, allowing it to fit a wide range of curve shapes.
 However, due to this high expressiveness and the limited number of data points, it may not always yield a concave curve.
 If so, we then resort to the second function, which is less versatile compared to the first, but its constrained fitting capability makes it more suitable for ensuring a concave curve shape in cases where data points are limited.

 \paragraph{Trade-off Curves Between TPR and Semantic Similarity.} The trade-off curve between true positive rate (TPR) and semantic similarity at a specified false positive rate (FPR) is plotted for our method and the baselines for comparison.
 In this section, we outline the procedure for plotting the trade-off curves for different methods studied in this work.
-For each method, we plot this curve by varying the parameters that directly influence TPR and semantic similarity among their optimal choices, as reported in their respective papers.
+For each method, we plot this curve by varying the parameters that directly influence TPR and semantic similarity among their appropriate choices.

 For KGW, we identified \(\gamma=0.25\) as optimal and varied \(\delta\) in \([1.0, 3.0]\) to ensure a strong watermark, i.e., TPR \(> 0.6\) at a low FPR.
 We concluded that \(\gamma = 0.25\) was the best choice among the possible values of \(\{0.1, 0.25, 0.5\}\) specified in the paper, based on the following analysis: We fixed \(\gamma\) at one of the values in \(\{0.1, 0.25, 0.5\}\), varied \(\delta\) in the range of \([1.0, 3.0]\), and plotted their corresponding TPR and semantic similarity values, as shown in Figure~\ref{fig:kgw_init}.
 We observed that the curve corresponding to \(\gamma = 0.25\) was slightly higher than the others.
 Therefore, we concluded that \(\gamma = 0.25\) is relatively better, a finding also mentioned in their GitHub repository.
 Consequently, we identified the combination of \(\gamma = 0.25\) and \(\delta\) in the range of \([1.0, 3.0]\) as Pareto optimal.
 We then varied these parameters to obtain their corresponding TPR and semantic similarity values for KGW on the test set.